-Ask participants to take their copies of the CRPD (Appendix 1).
+Ask participants to take their copies of the CRPD (Annex 2).

-The provisions of article 12 have already been explained in the module Understanding human rights in mental health.
+The provisions of article 12 have already been explained in the module Mental health, disability and human rights.
 If a recap is necessary, go through each paragraph of the article with participants.
-Remind them that they can use the easy read version of the article to better understand the content of the CRPD.
+Remind them that they can use the easy-read version of the article to better understand the content of the CRPD.

-Article 12: Equal recognition before the law (3),(4)
+Article 12: Equal recognition before the law (4),(5)